lwalen/car-manager/README.md

-# Gas Tracker
+# Car Manager

-A simple CRUD app for tracking gas usage.
+A simple CRUD app for tracking gas usage and service.